.30-30 Winchester: Characteristics and use

 When the .30 WCF was introduced, it was seen as fast and flat-shooting: 160 or 165 grains at 1,900 to 2,000 fps and a 4 inch drop at 200 yards if sighted in for 150 yards.
 The cartridge's common loads are a 150 grain bullet (MV 2,390 fps from a 24-inch barrel) and 170 grain (MV 2,200 fps from a 24-inch barrel).

 In Canada and the U.S., the cartridge has likely, at some point, been used on all big game species.
 More recently, it has been used on whitetail, mule deer, pronghorn, caribou, elk, moose, and black bear.
-It is commonly said that in the U.S. and Canada more deer have been killed with the .30-30 than with any other cartridge, and perhaps this was true for a time in the U.S. It is unlikely to be true in Canada where, for a period, military surplus rifles in .303 British were widely available and used; they were cheaper than lever-action rifles and the cartridge was more powerful than the .30-30.
+It is commonly said that in the U.S. and Canada more deer have been killed with the .30-30 than with any other cartridge, and perhaps this was true for a time in the U.S. Although military surplus rifles in .303 British were widely available in Canada, the .30-30 was so common that for many years the Hudson Bay Company and other stores in remote areas stocked only .30-30 ammunition.
 The .30-30 is commonly seen as usable on deer up to 150 to 200 yards.

-In Canada the .30-30 has a long history of use on moose—one writer calling it "a standby for moose" in Canada's northern forests.
-In some circles it continues to be used, yet modern opinions on its suitability for moose are mixed: Paul Robertson, a Canadian hunting firearms columnist, says, "Too many moose have been taken with the 30/30 to rule it out as good for this purpose as well."
+In Canada, the .30-30 has a long history of use on moose—one writer calling it "a standby for moose" in Canada's northern forests.
+In some circles, it continues to be used, yet modern opinions on its suitability for moose are mixed: Paul Robertson, a Canadian hunting firearms columnist, says, "Too many moose have been taken with the 30/30 to rule it out as good for this purpose as well."
 However, while the .30-30 is legal for hunting moose in Newfoundland, Canada, provincial authorities do not recommend its use.
-The cartridge, with flat- or round-nosed bullets in standard loadings, does not meet minimum energy standards required for moose hunting in Finland, Norway, or Sweden.
+The cartridge, with flat- or round-nosed bullets and 20th century powder charges, does not meet minimum energy standards required for moose hunting in Finland, Norway, or Sweden.
+Modern propellants which produce more energy with less pressure may be used in ammunition to exceed legal requirements for those who wish to hunt across Scandinavia from rifle length barrels without fear of consequential arbitration.
 Thor Strimbold, a Canadian who has made more than 20 one-shot kills on moose with a .30-30, advises most moose hunters to use more than minimal power if they can handle the recoil.
-It is generally agreed that the .30-30 is not a good choice for hunters who wish to shoot animals at longer ranges.
+It is generally agreed that large game can be struck by the average marksman at distances that exceed the capacity to bring them down cleanly.
+Therefore, depending upon precise implementation it is appropriate for a practical limitation with room for error in such tasks should be kept in mind accordingly for game such as elk and moose.
 Hunting technique and style, as well as law and culture, influence cartridge choices.